wppusher/wppusher-documentation/getting-started.md

 Bitbucket, like GitHub, does _not_ support downloading zipballs with a token.
 Therefore, if you are using private repositories on Bitbucket, WP Pusher will need a username and a password. **We strongly recommend** that you create a seperate user on Bitbucket that has **read-only access** to your repositories and use this with WP Pusher.

+### GitLab

+If you are using GitLab, you will have to add your personal token to WP Pusher.
+You find the token under "Settings" > "Account".
+You also have to insert the base url for your GitLab installation.
+It default to "https://gitlab.com".

 ## Installing packages

 Installing packages (themes or plugins) with WP Pusher is very simple.
 From the left side menu in your WordPress dashboard, navigate to "WP Pusher" -> "New plugin / theme".
 Here, you need to specify 3 options: